OlafStinnen2/mylibrary/mydockerlibrary.md

 Start the container and attach your terminal to it, allowing you to interact with the container's shell.
 This command is useful for starting a container where you need to interact with the shell, for example, to run commands or scripts manually.

 Once you've started the linux ubuntu container, a shell opens up with "root@...".
-You could update the linux version of the container with linux command ```apt-get-update```.
+You could update the linux version of the container with linux command ```apt-get update```.
 If you want to install a programm with name "tree" for example you need the linux command ```apt-get install tree```

 You could do the same to run python: